YordanGeorgiev/qto/doc/md/system_guide_doc.md

 #### 2.3.2.
 Back-End
-The id's of the tables which ARE VISIBLE to the end users ui are big integers, which are formed by the concatenation of the year,month,day,hour,minutes and second in which the row in the table is created.
+The id's of the tables which ARE VISIBLE to the end users ui are big integers, which are formed by the concatenation of the year, month, day, hour, minutes and second in which the row in the table is created.